-- FRC parameters are specified in table A.4-7 for FR2 PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 1 transmission layer.
+- FRC parameters are specified in table A.4-7 for FR2-1 PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 1 transmission layer.

-- FRC parameters are specified in table A.4-8 for FR2 PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 2 transmission layers.Table A.4-1: Void
+- FRC parameters are specified in table A.4-8 for FR2-1 PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 2 transmission layers.

+The parameters for the reference measurement channels are specified in table A.4-7A and table A.4-8A for FR2-2 PUSCH performance requirements:

+- FRC parameters are specified in table A.4-7A for FR2-2 PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 1 transmission layer.

+- FRC parameters are specified in table A.4-8A for FR2-2 PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 2 transmission layers.

+Table A.4-1: Void

 Table A.4-2: FRC parameters for FR1 PUSCH performance requirements, transform precoding disabled, additional DM-RS position = pos1 and 1 transmission layer (16QAM, R=658/1024)